object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

         Imperial students can also `watch this video on Panopto
         <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=b70b944d-612c-4e57-9538-af8d01031342>`__

-Python has a rich set of :doc:`built-in types
+Python has a rich set of :external:doc:`built-in types
 <library/stdtypes>`.
 These form powerful building blocks for the
 language, but one very soon finds mathematical abstractions which do not have implementations among the built-in types of the Python